The requirements for officially withdrawing from Marywood University are as follows:

 Full-time undergraduate students -- may register for 12-18 credits and can add or drop courses within this credit range during the refund/cancellation period without any financial adjustments to their bills, except course fees.
 The last day to add courses is the 9th calendar day of the semester and the last day to withdraw from a course is the 16th calendar day of the semester.
 There would be no reduction in tuition and course fee charges after the 16th calendar day of the semester unless the student withdraws from all classes.
 Students who withdraw from all classes will have their student account balances adjusted according to the established refund/cancellation schedules above.

 Students who wish to drop below 12 credits must complete a Change of Status form in the Office of Academic Records by the 16th calendar day of the semester to change from full-time to part-time.
-Students will then be charged $600.00 per credit for their undergraduate courses.
+Students will then be charged the per credit rate for their undergraduate courses.
 No changes from full-time to part-time can be made after the 16th calendar day of the semester.
 Part-time students who wish to change from part-time to full-time (12+ credits) must also complete a Change of Status form in the Office of Academic Records and must do so by the 9th calendar day of the semester, which is the last day to add classes.

 Students who have changed their enrollment status will be sent a new invoice, and their financial aid will be adjusted accordingly.